-Read_One to handle correctly positive and negative values of
+Read_One to correctly handle both positive and negative values of

 proof by removing its precondition.

-This example is not correct.
-We duplicated in
+This example isn't correct.
+We duplicated the content of

-content of its body.
-This is not correct with respect to the semantics of
+in its contract.
+This is incorrect because the semantics of

-Contract_Cases which expects disjoint cases, like a case statement.
-The
+Contract_Cases require disjoint cases, just like a case

 covered by two different case-guards (the first and the second).